typedclojure/auto-annotation/README.md

 <img src="http://frenchy64.github.io/images/automatic-annotations.png"></img>

 A demo for Typed Clojure's runtime type inference.

-This work is part of a crowdfunding campaign, please contribute
+# Crowdfunding

+Please fund this work
 <a href="https://www.indiegogo.com/projects/typed-clojure-automatic-annotations--2/x/4545030#/">here</a>
 to help development!

+## Overview

-Run your tests, and `clojure.core.typed/runtime-infer` will insert
+Run your tests, and `clojure.core.typed/runtime-infer` will insert your annotations.

 What follows:
 - 3 examples of inferring types